Weaving a Story: Reception

 "Weaving a Story" was first broadcast on January 3, 1996, at 8:00 AM, an unusual time for Neon Genesis Evangelion due to a New Year's rescheduling, and thus drew a 0.9% audience share on Japanese television, the lowest in the entire series.
 Merchandise on the episode has been released.
-A virtual reality game named Neon Genesis Evangelion VR: The Throne of Souls has been developed by Khara and Bandai Namco Entertainment; the same companies released an upgraded version of the attraction entitled Evangelion VR THE Throne of Souls: Runaway (エヴァンゲリオンVR The 魂の座：暴走, Evuangerion VR The tamashī no za: Bōsō) in 2017.
+A virtual reality game named Neon Genesis Evangelion VR: The Throne of Souls has been developed by Khara and Bandai Namco Entertainment; the same companies released an upgraded version of the attraction entitled Evangelion VR The Throne of Souls: Runaway (エヴァンゲリオンVR The 魂の座：暴走, Evuangerion VR The tamashī no za: Bōsō) in 2017.

 The Anime Café's Akio Nagatomi positively received the episode.
 The summary of the previous installments is in his opinion useful; Nagatomi also found Rei's soliloquy "fascinating", concluding his review by saying, "Not an exciting episode, but very important in its content".
+According to Protoculture Addicts magazine, despite the first half is a summary it still "should be viewed carefully".
 Film School Rejects' Max Covill, on the other hand, commented negatively on "Weaving a Story", placing it second to last in his ranking of the Neon Genesis Evangelion episodes and criticizing the heavy recycling of already used animations.
+Yahoo!
+Entertainment wrote, "Viewers tuning in weekly might have appreciated this at the time, but nobody wants to watch this in the streaming age".
 For Digitally Obsessed's Joel Cunningham the episode does a good job of "answering some questions without really answering anything", but he described it as weaker than the twelfth and the thirteenth for the long summary.
 Cunningham still praised the ending, "a real shocker that left me, upon first viewing, racing to the store to purchase the next video".
 Writer Dennis Redmond described Rei's monologue as an "astonishingly beautiful dream sequence".